Master of Public Policy (MPP)

 Students in the MPP Program are offered the flexibility to take as many or few courses as they like in a way that best meets students' own schedules and needs.
 Students enrolled in four 3-credit classes each semester generally complete the program in two academic years.
 Students enrolled in fewer courses per semester will graduate in three or four years.
 Required MPP courses are generally scheduled in the evenings (after 4:00 pm) or on Fridays, enabling working students to more easily navigate our programs.

-The MPP is a two-year professional degree program.
-The degree includes two levels of requirements: the foundation courses and the professional curriculum.
+The MPP professional degree program includes two levels of requirements: the foundation courses and the advanced professional curriculum.
 Optionally, MPP students may select a concentration in one of three policy specializations, including Nonprofit Management, Innovation and Impact, and Education Policy.

 |MGMT 263||Quantitative Methods||3|